Ultra-High-Energy Cosmic Rays from Neutrino-Emitting Tidal Disruption Events: Results: fitting TDE population models to UHECR and neutrino Data

 \subsection{Describing the UHECR spectra and composition with TDE population}

-In this section, we present results for the best-fit case of the UHECR-neutrino emitting TDE population, which is the Diverse Scenario {in the Fitted Composition Case.} In this scenario, the aalc- and fdr-groups have different parameters, such as the radius of the production region, the maximum rigidity, and the injected CR composition. \figu{spectrum_epos} illustrates the results for UHECR spectrum and composition and diffuse neutrino flux in comparison to data for the best-fit model.
-The {obtained fitting parameters} for the Diverse Scenario are detailed in \tableref{result_fitted_comp_epos}.
+In this section, we present results for the best-fit case of the UHECR-neutrino emitting TDE population, which is the Diverse Scenario in the Fitted Composition Case.
+In this scenario, the aalc- and fdr-groups have different parameters, such as the radius of the production region, the maximum rigidity, and the injected CR composition. \figu{spectrum_epos} illustrates the predictions for UHECR spectrum and composition and diffuse neutrino flux with a comparison to the data for the best-fit model.
+The obtained fitting parameters for the Diverse Scenario are detailed in \tableref{result_fitted_comp_epos}.

-Our analysis shows that the fitted UHECR spectrum closely aligns with the spectrum observed by the Auger Observatory, with the fitted value of the systematic energy shift of about -9.4\%. \pp{ The aalc-group primarily dominates the UHECR spectrum}.
-Although the fdr-group's overall contribution is {subdominant in spectral fitting}, it plays a crucial role in {composition fitting, particularly at the highest energies}.
+Our analysis shows that the predicted UHECR spectrum closely aligns with the spectrum observed by the Auger Observatory, with the fitted value of the systematic energy shift of about -9.4\%.
+The aalc-group primarily dominates the UHECR spectrum.
+Although the fdr-group's overall contribution is subdominant in spectral fitting, it plays a crucial role in composition fitting, particularly at the highest energies.
 The model adjustment results in a heavier composition by shifting \MeanXmax $\,$by approximately 174\%.
-Notably, this adjustment is {consistent} with recent findings from Auger, e.g., a potential systematic bias toward a heavier composition \citep{PhysRevD.109.102001}.
+Notably, this adjustment is consistent with recent findings from Auger, e.g., a potential systematic bias toward a heavier composition \citep{PhysRevD.109.102001}.